What Is Mixing of Concrete

 The solid material quantity in a cubic meter is an indefinite quantity.
 For more accurate and good quality concrete weigh batching is more preparable.

-- For taking a quantity of fine and coarse aggregates gauge box or volume box is used which has fix size.
-The standard size gauge box is shown in Figure 6.12.
+For taking a quantity of fine and coarse aggregates gauge box or volume box is used which has a fixed size.
+The standard-size gauge box is shown in Figure 6.12.

-- The box is made of volume which is equal to the weight of one bag of cement and which has the volume of 35 liters or multiple thereof.
+The box is made of volume which is equal to the weight of one bag of cement and which has a volume of 35 liters or multiple thereof.

-- The gauge boxes are made with the top narrow surface rather than shallow with the wider surface to facilitate easy estimation of top-level.
+The gauge boxes are made with a top narrow surface rather than shallow with a wider surface to facilitate easy estimation of top-level.

-- For important major sites the following gauge boxes at the site to cater for the change in Mix Design or bulking of sand.
+For important major sites, the following gauge boxes the site cater to the change in Mix Design or bulking of sand.
 The volume of each gauge box is clearly marked with paint on the external surface.